sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/text/proofreading/editing/AI-prompt/Sanskrit_devanAgarI_markdown.md

 You'll proofread with the following edits.

 **Separate words** at pada (inflected word) boundaries with spaces.
 In doing this, NEVER break a sandhi.
+In case a space appears in the middle of a pada, remove it.
+In case a hyphen appears instead of a space between padas, replace it with a space.

 **Separate subwords** inside compounds with hyphens.
 In doing this, observe the following rules